bazelbuild/bazel-website/designs/_posts/2016-09-30-repository-cache.md

 With a central cache, Bazel can check it for the requested repositories before hitting the internet.
 This allows multiple workspaces to share the same repository cache.
-The cache should also be portable, i.e. tar’ing up the cache and reusing it on another system.
+The cache should also be portable, that is, tar’ing up the cache and reusing it on another system.

 ### Related issues: